tpunt/PHP7-Reference/README.md

 RFC: [ZPP Failure on Overflow](https://wiki.php.net/rfc/zpp_fail_on_overflow)

-### Fixes to `foreach()`'s Behaviour
+### Fixes to `foreach()`'s Behavior

 PHP's `foreach()` loop had a number of strange edge-cases to it.
-These were all implementation-driven and caused a lot of undefined and inconsistent behaviour when iterating between copies and references of an array, when using iterator manipulators like `current()` and `reset()`, when modifying the array currently being iterated, and so on.
+These were all implementation-driven and caused a lot of undefined and inconsistent behavior when iterating between copies and references of an array, when using iterator manipulators like `current()` and `reset()`, when modifying the array currently being iterated, and so on.

-This change eliminates the undefined behaviour of these edge-cases and makes the semantics more predictable and intuitive.
+This change eliminates the undefined behavior of these edge-cases and makes the semantics more predictable and intuitive.

 `foreach()` by value on arrays